citp/privacy-policy-historical/p/pn/pnn/pnnl.gov.md

 ### Information Collected and Stored Automatically

-When you browse, read pages, or download information in the pnl.gov domain, we automatically gather and store certain technical information about your visit.
+When you browse, read pages, or download information in the pnnl.gov domain, we automatically gather and store certain technical information about your visit.
 This information never identifies who you are.
 The information we collect and store about your visit includes

   * the Internet Protocol (IP) address of the domain from which you access the Internet (e.g., 123.456.789.012), whether yours individually or provided as a proxy by your Internet Service Provider (ISP)
   * the type of browser (e.g., Netscape, Internet Explorer) and operating system (Windows, Unix) used to access our site